 “All right, but you go straight home now and take care of yourself.”

 I wanted to collapse on the floor and bawl my eyes out, but instead, I mustered a faint smile.
-“Yes, I’ll be fine, thank you.
-It’s so warm in here...I just need to get some fresh air.”
+“It’s so warm in here...I just need to get some fresh air.”

 I concentrated on staying upright as I slowly walked away, determined to find Gus and make him take me home.
-At the next table, I stopped one of our “cigarette” girls, a skinny, blonde with a chin-length bob wearing a short red dress and matching pillbox hat.
-She roamed from table to table, carrying a tray of cigars, cigarettes and novelties for sale.
+At the next table, I stopped one of our cigarette girls, a slim blonde with a chin-length bob wearing a short red dress and matching pillbox hat.
+She roamed from table to table, carrying a tray of cigars, cigarettes, and novelties for sale.
 “Irene,” I said evenly, attempting to mask my desperation by sounding merely curious, “have you seen Gus?”

 At the top of the stairs, I paused to get my breath.
 After a few moments, I made my way down the hallway, leaning against the wall for support.
 At the end of the corridor, I turned the corner and encountered Albert Schmidt, Gus’ personal bodyguard.
-The short, dark-haired man, equipped with thick arms, a stocky build and the strength of an ox, stood guarding the door to Gus’ private office with a pistol in his right hand.
+The short, dark-haired man looked formidable with thick arms, a stocky build, and the strength of an ox.
+He stood guarding the door to Gus’ private office, a Colt 1911 automatic pistol gripped in his right hand.
 My greatest fear turned out to be true.
-Gus had his paid watchdog stationed at the door so no one would interrupt him.
+Gus had stationed his paid watchdog at the door so no one would interrupt him.
 Even an idiot could guess why.

 By now, nausea and dizziness plagued me so heavily I could hardly stand, but I mustered all the energy I had to look the big German square in the eye.
 “I need to talk to Gus.
 Now.”

-Albert tipped back his black Fedora with the tip of his gun.
+Albert pushed back his black Fedora with the tip of his gun.
 His deep voice held a trace of his native accent.
 “I got strict orders from da boss.
 No one is to disturb him.
 No one.”

 The guttural sounds coming from under the door angered me so much I temporarily ignored my condition.
 I had worse things to deal with now.
-Desperate, I started to pull the revolver from my handbag, hoping the sight of it in my palm would show this hired thug I meant business.
+I started to pull the revolver from my handbag, hoping the sight of it in my palm would show this hired thug I meant business.
 “Step aside, Albert.
 This is between Gus and me!”

 I probably looked as ridiculous as I sounded, but Albert didn’t laugh.
-With a stoic face, he calmly but firmly pulled the bag from my hand, removed the revolver and handed the bag back to me.
-Then he proceeded to empty five bullets from the chamber.
-“I’m sorry.
-I mean no disrespect, but I cannot allow you past me, with or without a loaded gun.”
+With a stoic face, he calmly but firmly pulled the revolver from my hand and proceeded to empty the bullets from the gun’s chamber.
+“I mean no disrespect, but I’ll keep these.”

 Citizens of the underworld were fearful of my husband and called him “boss” or “sir.”
 When I seethed with anger, as I did now, I called him every swear word I knew.
 And after nine years of marriage to Gus, I knew them all in his native language of French as well as English.